 Demographic tables summarize the variables content for different population subsets (encoded in the columns).

-that we have not introduced in the previous section is that the analysis function afun
+One feature of analyze that we have not introduced in the previous section is that the analysis function afun can specify multiple rows with the in_rows function:

 ADSL <- ex_adsl # Example ADSL dataset